Blast Off! Pretend Play Astronaut

 Young astronauts, get your rockets and space ships ready to blast off into pretend play imagination land!
 Lucky for me, I got to play astronaut in Leann Ausec’s playful ECE room at Aspen Academy where I took these photos.
 So, what can young astronauts do to playfully learn about space?

-Learn about space, constellations, and the phases of the moon.
+Build background knowledge and learn about space, constellations, and the phases of the moon.

 Read books about space.

-space Blast Off!
 Pretend Play Astronaut

 Then, create your play space!